population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 individuals, and development organizations, were all either flat or decreased during the lockdowns.
-This suggests that the worldwide macroeconomic shock from Covid-19 affected everyone's ability to transfer resources to needy relatives or friends.
+This suggests that the worldwide macroeconomic shock from COVID-19 affected everyone's ability to transfer resources to needy relatives or friends.
-This failure of the standard coping mechanisms likely is a significant factor in explaining lockdowns' substantial effect on food insecurity.
+This failure of the standard coping mechanisms is likely a significant factor in explaining lockdowns' substantial effect on food insecurity.

-[identification of effects based on comparing periods with varying degrees of lockdowns before Covid becomes an issue; important!]

 # Data

-Household and individual data come from the *Uganda High-Frequency Phone Survey on Covid-19* (UHFS), conducted by the Uganda Bureau of Statistics in collaboration with the World Bank.
+Household and individual data come from the *Uganda High-Frequency Phone Survey on COVID-19* (UHFS), conducted by the Uganda Bureau of Statistics in collaboration with the World Bank.
 The survey was conducted in seven waves, with four waves in 2020 (June, August, September, and October) and three in 2021 (February, March, and October).
-The goal was to understand the economic and social impacts of the Covid-19 pandemic by collecting high-frequency data on individuals and households [@Uganda-Bureau-of-Statistics2022].
+The goal was to understand the economic and social impacts of the COVID-19 pandemic by collecting high-frequency data on individuals and households [@Uganda-Bureau-of-Statistics2022].
 To this end, the survey asked detailed